secured lock Secured with SHA-256 Encryption

 Compare RatesStart Now →

 Insurers generally charge a higher premium for teen drivers due to the higher risk involved with a new driver.
 Some insurers also charge varying rates based on gender.
-However, with age insurance premiums generally, tend to reduce to a market average.
+However, with age, insurance premiums tend to reduce to a market average.

 The table clearly shows why comparison buying is important if you want to save on premiums.
-If you are a teen male driver, you can save a whopping $24,000 in average annual premiums if they move from Liberty Mutual to State Farm.
+As a teen male driver, you can save $24,000 in average annual premiums if you move from Liberty Mutual to State Farm.

 CompanyDemographicAverage Annual Rate